ciaranmurphy10/pands-project/README.md

 This project contains an executable Python file with will produce text and image files summarising and visualising the variables of the Iris dataset.

-To run this file, navigate to the `pands-project/scripts` directory and run the following code:
+To run this file, navigate to the `pands-project` directory and run the following code:

 ``` python
 python analysis.py